technical details:

 - "Teeter-Totter" by Leroy Shield

 - This is played as Spanky arrives at the lunch counter where the chimp works.
-It's played again,
+It's played again, without the introduction, as the chimp throws the hamburger on the

 - "Bells" by Leroy Shield